Blueberry17/advent-of-code-2025/README.md

 # Lessons
 1. Got to make the most of the 12 days!
-2. Regex can be simpler sometimes.
+2. Regex solutions can always make you feel stupid.
+3. Thinking for a little bit always helps!